-The Board of Directors are responsible for the other information contained in the consolidated financial statements which comprises the information included in the Board of Directors' Report, but which does not include the consolidated financial statements and our auditors' report thereon.
-Our opinion on the consolidated financial statements does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.
+Management is responsible for the other information contained in the consolidated financial statements which comprises the information included in the Board of Directors' Report, but which does not include the consolidated financial statements and our auditors' report thereon.
+Our opinion on the consolidated financial statements does not cover the other information, and accordingly we do not express any form of assurance conclusion thereon.